 - Hazte de cenar antes de salir con tus amigos: make yourself dinner before going out with your friends.

-For imperatives in the negative form, the reflexive pronoun have to be placed between the “no” and the conjugated verb, for example:
+For Spanish commands in the negative form, the reflexive pronoun has to be placed between the “no” and the conjugated verb, for example:

 - ¡No te acuestes tarde!: Don’t stay up late!